scie1006-2023/comp/workshop2.md

 By finishing this session, you should be able to

 - Read values from sensors
-- Store sensor data to MongoDB Atlas database
+- Store sensor data in the MongoDB Atlas database
-- Visualze sensor data with MongoDB charts
+- Visualize sensor data with MongoDB charts

 ## Github Page